BENJAMIN R. KANTER

 A picture of Ben smiling.

 The day I started doing neuroscience research is also the day I met my future wife!
 We were both hired as undergraduate researchers to work with the same PhD student.
 We started hanging out outside the lab about a year later, started dating soon after that, and have been traveling the world together ever since.
 I'm incredibly lucky to have such a wonderful partner at home and in the lab.
-In April 2019 we welcomed our amazing daughter Lottie into the world!
-She brings joy to every room she army crawls into.
+We have a fun and busy life outside of work with two kids and a husky.